ma-ha/electronic-circuit-design-patterns/power-supply/switch-mode-supplies/README.md

 In real world integrated circuits are available to do switching and voltage sensing.
 Some even have the diode built in, so zou only need to add an inductor, a capacitor and some resistors to select the output voltage.

+SMPS are high efficient, typically better than 90%.

 SMPS can introduce heavy noise, but using filters and with a good design, the noise can be minimized, so they can even used to supply critical circuits (e.g. pro audio).